Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 Figure~\ref{fig.Reichert-Weber} shows one of the first single-molecule measurements at low temperatures \cite{Reichert2003}, and gives a comparison with data for the same molecule obtained at room temperature.
 The low-temperature data show a clear gap in the differential conductance until a sharp peak at about 0.5~V signals the line-up of the chemical potential in the leads with the nearest level on the molecule.
 The irreproducible fluctuations observed after the peaks are due to instability of the molecular junction under the influence of the high current flowing through the molecule.
 Comparing this data to the room-temperature curves in Figure~\ref{fig.Reichert-Weber}(a) reveals several important effects.
-First, the peaks in the differential conductance become strongly smeared, which is attributed to rapid averaging over many thermally activated molecular configurations.
+First, the peaks in the differential conductance become strongly smeared.
 Second, the gap appears smaller, and the zero-bias conductance is larger, at room temperature.
-This can also be understood as resulting from the thermal smearing of the molecular level structure by rapid fluctuations between many configurations.
-These observations imply that the position of the molecular levels are very sensitive to details, as will be further demonstrated with experiments below, and they warn us that one needs to be careful in interpreting conductance and gap structure from room temperature data.
+These two effects can be understood as resulting from the thermal smearing of the molecular level structure by rapid fluctuations between many configurations.
+This implies that the position of the molecular levels is very sensitive to details, as will be further demonstrated with experiments below.
+Obviously, one needs to be careful in interpreting conductance and gap structure from room temperature data.

 The positions of the resonances observed in the differential conductance can be influenced by local electrostatic potentials.
 Low-temperature experiments using in-situ deposition of the metal electrodes \cite{Kubatkin2003}, experiments using electromigration \cite{Park2002,Liang2002,Osorio2007}, or three-terminal break junctions \cite{Perrin2013}, all demonstrate the sensitivity of the molecular level to the potential applied to a gate electrode.
 The advantage of a gate electrode is that one can observe this shift continuously as a function of a control parameter, {\it i.c.} the applied voltage.
 However, the actual potential at the molecule will be sensitive to the presence of ions and polar molecules (water), or even dielectrics.
 Moreover, the image charge distribution in the leads, and therefore the distance of the molecule to the leads and its orientation, also strongly affect the position of the resonances \cite{Perrin2013}.